HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 Persistent storage is activated in all SD pods that require it by means of a storageclass, the Helm chart values file contain some [values](./sd-helm-chart/values-production.yaml) where the storageClass can be modified.

-The sd-ui pod needs a CouchDB instance in order to store session's data and work properly, this DB information must persist in the case of CoachDB pod restarts.
+The sd-ui pod needs a CouchDB instance in order to store session's data and work properly, this DB information must persist in the case of CouchDB pod restarts.
 Therefore a persistent storage would be used via a storageclass.
 A CouchDB cluster is created to be used for HPE Service Director as recommended.
-The installation creates by default there CoachDB pods, they are configured to run in different worker nodes to better tolerate node failures.
+The installation creates by default there CouchDB pods, they are configured to run in different worker nodes to better tolerate node failures.

-HPE Service Director UI relies on Redis as event collection framework.
+HPE Service Director UI relies on Redis as a notification system and session management framework.
 A Redis cluster is created to be used for HPE Service Director as recommended.
-The installation creates by default there Redis pods working as a master and two slaves.
+The installation creates by default three Redis pods working as a master and two slaves.
 They are configured to run in different worker nodes to better tolerate node failures.

 HPE Service Director Closed Loop relies on Apache Kafka as event collection framework.
 A Kafka and Zookeeper cluster is created to be used for HPE Service Director as recommended.
 The installation creates by default three pods for Kafka and another three for Zookeeper, they are configured to run in different worker nodes to better tolerate node failures.

-To better tolerate K8S node failures it is recommended to apply some affinty/antiaffinity policies to your Provisioning and CLosed Loop pods.
+To better tolerate K8S node failures it is recommended to apply some affinty/antiaffinity policies to your Provisioning and Closed Loop pods.
 The parameter sdimage.affinity is included in the Helm chart and it can  be used to define the policy you want to apply.

 ### 4. Kubernetes version

-You need to have a Kubernetes cluster running version 1.18.0 or later, using an older version of Kubernetes is not supported.
+Kubernetes version 1.18.0 or later is supported, using an older version of Kubernetes is not supported.

-Using an older version of Kubernetes can make some SD components not to work as expected or even not able to deploy the Helm chart at all.
+**Note** Using an older version of Kubernetes can make some SD components not to work as expected or even not able to deploy the Helm chart at all.

 ## Deploying Service Director
-In order to guarantee that services are started in the right order, and to avoid a lot of initial restarts of the applications, until the prerequisites are fullfilled, this deployment file makes use of [RedinessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and [LivenessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to the applications to do health check.
+In order to guarantee that services are started in the right order, and to avoid a lot of initial restarts of the applications, until the prerequisites are fullfilled, this deployment file makes use of [RedinessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/), [LivenessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and [StartupProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to the applications to do health check.

 If you are using an external database, you need to adjust `SDCONF_activator_db_`-prefixed environment variables as appropriate for the [test values](./chart/values.yaml) or [production values](./sd-helm-chart/values-production.yaml), also you need to make sure that your database is ready to accept connections before deploying the helm chart.